 Don’t fear patterns.
 Boots anchor a loud outer piece.

-Skinny Jeans, a Tunic and a Leather Jacket
+Skinny Jeans and a Long Jacket

 Proportions.
 Proportions.
 Proportions.

 Dark Denim, a Cozy Sweatshirt and a Furry Jacket

 This is basically the ideal outfit for brunch with the girls.

 A TURTLENECK AND A MIDI SKIRT

 Showing off a bit of calves is still sexy, people.